Lil’ Kim Shows Off Hourglass Shape In Sheer Leotard & Tight Pants

 “AHHHH I LOVE YOU QUEEN BEEE,” one user wrote passionately in capital letters.

-“Lil’Kim, the LEGEND!” another shared adding multiple heart emoji.
+“Lil’Kim, the LEGEND!” another fan shared, adding multiple heart emoji.

 “SLAYAGE SLAYAGE.
 This outfit.
 Hair.
-QUEEN,” a third mentioned.
+QUEEN,” a third follower mentioned.

 “The best rapper ever lived,” a fourth fan remarked.